koltyakov/sppull/README.md

 - `password` - password, string, required

 ##### Options:
-- `spRootFolder` - root folder in SharePoint to pull from, string, required
+- `spRootFolder` - root folder in SharePoint to pull from [string, required]
-- `dlRootFolder` - local root folder where files and folders will be saved to, string, required
+- `dlRootFolder` - local root folder where files and folders will be saved to [string, optional, default: `./Downloads`]
-- `spBaseFolder` - base folder path which is omitted then saving files locally, string, optional
+- `spBaseFolder` - base folder path which is omitted then saving files locally [string, optional, default: equals to spRootFolder]
-- `recursive` - to pull all files and folders recursively, boolean, optional, default is `true`
+- `recursive` - to pull all files and folders recursively [boolean, optional, default: `true`]
-- `ignoreEmptyFolders` - to ignore local creation of SharePoint empty folders, optional, default is `true`
+- `ignoreEmptyFolders` - to ignore local creation of SharePoint empty folders [boolean, optional, default: `true`]
-- `foderStructureOnly` - to ignore files, recreate only folders' structure, optional, default is `false`
+- `foderStructureOnly` - to ignore files, recreate only folders' structure [boolean, optional, default: `false`]
-- `strictObjects` - array of files and folders relative paths within the `spRootFolder`, optional, array of strings
+- `strictObjects` - array of files and folders relative paths within the `spRootFolder`, [array of strings, optional]
-- `restCondition` - SharePoint REST filter conditions to use, optional, string
+- `restCondition` - SharePoint REST filter conditions to use [string, optional]
-- `camlCondition` - SharePoint CAML conditions to use, optional, string
+- `camlCondition` - SharePoint CAML conditions to use [string, optional]
-- `metaFields` - array of internal field names to request along with the files, optional, array of strings
+- `metaFields` - array of internal field names to request along with the files [array of strings, optional]

 #### Overloads / cases (checked are implemented, unchecked will be soon):
 - [x] All files with folder structure from spRootFolder